Debt and your home: Can an unsecured creditor take my house?

 Rent arrears

 Because you don't own the property, your landlord can't apply for a repossession order.
-They can, however, go to court and apply for an eviction order, which is a court order to evict you from the property.
-This will usually involve sending bailiffs to your door who will remove you from your home and secure the property to prevent you from re-entering.
+However, they can go to court and apply for an eviction order, which is a court order to evict you from the property.

 Mortgage arrears